Lindsey Scott Jr.

-Lindsey Scott Jr. (born June 11, 1998) is an American football quarterback for Incarnate Word.

-Scott Jr. began his college football career with LSU before transferring to East Mississippi Community College where he threw for over 3,400 yards and 29 touchdowns.
-After one year he transferred for a second time to Missouri where he sat a year due to an injury.
-He would transfer once again for a third time to FCS school Nicholls after sitting a season with Missouri.
-Scott transferred as a graduate transfer for a fourth and final time to Incarnate Word and FCS records for touchdown passes and touchdowns responsible for.
+Lindsey Scott Jr. (born June 11, 1998) is a former American professional football quarterback who is currently the assistant quarterbacks coach for Texas Tech.
+He began his career with the LSU Tigers before transferring to the East Mississippi Lions, where he threw for over 3,400 yards and 29 touchdowns.
+After one year he transferred for a second time to the Missouri Tigers where he sat a year due to an injury.
+He transferred once again for a third time to FCS team, the Nicholls Colonels.
+Scott transferred as a graduate transfer for a fourth and final time to the Incarnate Word Cardinals and set FCS records for touchdown passes and touchdowns responsible for.

-Early life and high school
+Early life

-Scott Jr. grew up in Zachary, Louisiana and attended Zachary High School.
+Scott Jr. grew up in Zachary, Louisiana, and attended Zachary High School.
 As a senior, he was named the Louisiana Gatorade Player of the Year completed 163 of 255 pass attempts for 3,039 yards and 33 touchdowns with five interceptions and also rushed for 1,963 yards and 28 touchdowns.
 Scott was rated a three-star recruit and committed to play college football at LSU over offers from Syracuse, Tulane, Rutgers, and Maryland.